-Exams: There will be three in-class exams scheduled for July 17, August 7 and August 23.
+Exams: There will be three in-class exams scheduled for Tuesday, July 16, Monday, August 5 and the last day of classes, Thursday, August 22.
 The material covered by the first two exams will be specified in class.
 The third exam will be comprehensive.
 There will be no make-up exams.
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
 This does not apply to the third exam which cannot be taken neither early nor late.

-Homework: Suggested homework problems will be assigned on the class web-site.
+Homework: Suggested homework problems will be assigned on the class web site.
 Homework will not be collected.
 Questions about homework problems, or any other calculus problems are welcome.
 I strongly encourage you to put your questions in writing with a description of your difficulty.
 You can hand in your questions at the beginning of each class period.
 I will give extra credit for well posed interesting questions.